noncheat/z490-tomahawk-10700-UHD630-dual-windows/README.md

 - Legacy USB Support: Auto (if Disabled then can't boot from USB)

 ## Notes
-- ~~To switch os, Press F11 at boot to enter Boot Menu, select hard drive, after boot few seconds (until loading stuck) switch Monitor 1 sources.~~
+- To switch os, Press F11 at boot to enter Boot Menu, move cursor to OpenCore, switch Monitor 1 sources to HDMI (connected to iGPU), press Enter to boot OpenCore
-- Monitor 1 Input Auto Switch: ON so do not need do anything when change OS
+- ~~Monitor 1 Input Auto Switch: ON so do not need do anything when change OS~~

 ## After install:
 - Recommend sign OpenCore efi to enable Secure Boot for working with Windows [OpenCore-and-UEFI-Secure-Boot](https://github.com/perez987/OpenCore-and-UEFI-Secure-Boot)